komascript/third-party-enhancements/README.md

   classes.

 There is also a `build.lua` for `l3build` in the main folder.
-However, this can be used only to do all the checks using:
+However, this should be used only to do all the checks using:

     l3build check

+or do a local installation of all the packages.

-*You should not use it for unpacking, installation, distribution etc.* See the following section for more information.
+*You should not use it for distribution, uploading etc.* See the following section for more information.

 # Unpacking and Installation for Developers and Distributors